 This scam uses fake wallet addresses to trick Binance users.
-The scammers create addresses that start and end with the same characters as the user’s original address.
-After creating the fake address, they send dust transactions, which are transactions of very small value, to the victim.
-If the user copies and pastes an address from the dust transaction, the funds will be sent to the scammer.
+The scammers create addresses with the same start and end characters as the user's original address.
+After creating the fake address, they send dust transactions (transactions of very small value) to the victim.
+If the user copies and pastes an address from a dust transaction, the money will be sent to the scammer.

-CZ revealed that an experienced cryptocurrency investor fell victim to this scam on August 1.
-After sending $20 million worth of Tether (USDT) to the fake address, he immediately realized he had been scammed and asked Binance to freeze the USDT.
+CZ revealed that an experienced cryptocurrency investor fell victim to this scam on August 1st.
+After sending $20 million worth of Tether (USDT) to a fake address, he immediately realized he had been scammed and requested Binance to freeze the USDT.

-Users can avoid the scam by using blockchain domains, such as the Ethereum Name Service (ENS) wallet address naming service.
-Blockchain domains are similar to email addresses, allowing users to identify wallets using common words instead of a long string of letters and numbers.
+Users can avoid scams by using blockchain domain names, for example, the Ethereum Name Service (ENS) for wallet address naming.
+Blockchain domain names are similar to email addresses, allowing users to identify wallets using common words instead of a long string of letters and numbers.

-Additionally, security experts advise users not to copy and paste addresses from apps to transfer funds.
+Additionally, security experts advise users against copying and pasting addresses from apps to transfer money.
 To protect themselves, users should create strong passwords for their cryptocurrency accounts and enable two-factor authentication on apps.

-Binance’s prompt response helped users avoid the security breach, but other victims were less fortunate.
-Another user said he lost 20,000 USDT to a similar scam.
-Despite contacting Binance support within 20 minutes of the transaction, he was unable to freeze the funds.
-Nearly 12 hours later, the victim’s funds were transferred to a crypto mixer and were not recoverable.
+Binance's prompt response helped users avoid security incidents, but other victims were less fortunate.
+One user reported losing 20,000 USDT to a similar scam.
+Although he contacted Binance support within 20 minutes of the transaction, they were unable to freeze the funds.
+Nearly 12 hours later, the victim's money had been transferred to a cryptocurrency mixer and could not be recovered.

-Coinbase users have also reported similar security issues.
-Victims believe the scam is related to the company’s services and apps, as they contact customers using the cryptocurrency exchange’s domain name.
+Coinbase users have also reported similar security incidents.
+Victims believe the scam involves the company's services and applications because they contact customers using the cryptocurrency exchange's domain name.

 Source link